unikent/astro/readme.md

  - The latest inactive Route is made both active, and canonical.
  - All other inactive Routes for the given Page are purged.

+A Page and all descendants may also be published via `/api/v1/page/ID/publish-tree`.

+##### Notes on Deleting
+Pages are deleted by a DELETE request to `/api/v1/page/ID/`.
+This results in a soft-delete, where the Page and its associated Routes still remain in the database.

+A DELETE request to `/api/v1/page/ID/force` will result in the Page being deleted entirely from the database.
+This will cascade at a database level to also delete Routes, Redirects.

+PublishedPages will remain in the database (providing a history and allowing potential for a manual recovery process), but without Routes are not routable.

 #### Blocks and Pages